-The IRS can legally place a lien on your property if you owe a tax debt.
+The IRS can legally place a lien on your property if you owe a back taxes.
 If the IRS places a lien on your property, it will notify the local government in the county where the property is located, effectively informing the agency that the property is now under the IRS’s control.
 If you sell the property while the lien is in effect, the IRS would have first rights to the profits of the sale.

-Filing for chapter 13 bankruptcy won’t eliminate a lien that has been placed on your property, even if the debt for which the lien is in place is nonpriority.
+Filing for chapter 13 bankruptcy won’t eliminate a lien that has been placed on your property, even if the obligation for which the lien is in place is nonpriority.
 The bankruptcy will only wipe away your personal liability for the debt.

-As part of the bankruptcy filing process, you will have to make a list of all your debts, including any outstanding tax debt.
+As part of the bankruptcy filing process, you will have to make a list of all your debts, including any outstanding back taxes.
 This information will be provided to all the taxing authorities to whom you owe a debt, and those authorities have 180 days to file proof of what you owe.
 If any of the taxing authorities do not file claims within the 180-day period, the claim might be discharged without requiring you to pay.

 If you are going through the process of chapter 13 bankruptcy, you might feel overwhelmed.
 At Solvable, we offer solutions that can help you get through the process and overcome your debt.
 Review resources and connect with back tax assistance experts to start down the path toward financial freedom.